Humidity in cold regions is the largest challenge to overcome for permanent dwellers, especially when living in a yurt.

 What’s to Come for Yurt Humidity Control in the Future?

 We wish to keep the Mongolian ger’s original characteristics, as we have so much respect for this timeless dwelling and want it to remain as simple as possible.
 However, now that they are used in other climates and have purposes aside from nomadic life, we must understand how the dwellings react to new variables and relay this information to our customers.

-We will be sharing the results of our testing and will likely add an extra wrap option to our offering.
-Until then: monitor humidity and ventilate.
+The best first precaution: Monitor humidity and ventilate.
 Humidity stains can be removed by spraying a solution of bleach or vinegar.

 The article mainly applies to Authentic Mongolian yurts.
 Modern yurts experience similar condensation issues, however the process is quite different.